Turkey, facing backlash over Pakistan support, has deep ties with Indian aviation | Mint

 Celebi is a large name in ground handling in India.
 The company entered India in 2008 and has since expanded rapidly.
 It is present in Mumbai, Delhi, Bengaluru, Hyderabad, Ahmedabad, Kochi, Goa, Chennai, and Kannur.
 The agency has handled high-profile events like the G20 in Delhi, where it provided ground handling services for the VIPS.

 The boycott calls on social media are not new.
-There were similar calls against China, post Galwan clash in 2020 and with the Maldives after the heated election campaign there, with one of the slogans used being “India Out”.
-Only 130,805 Indians visited the Maldives in 2024, as compared to 209,193 Indians in 2023.
-This followed the “Boycott Maldives” trend on social media in early 2024 and Prime Minister Narendra Modi's visit to Lakshadweep in January 2024.
-This is a drop of 37 per cent, which also shows in terms of air traffic and flight capacity between India and the Maldives.
+There were similar calls against China, post Galwan clash in 2020 and with Maldives after the heated election campaign in Maldives, with one of the slogans used being “India Out”.
+Only 130,805 Indians visited Maldives in 2024, as compared to 209,193 Indians in 2023.
+This followed the “Boycott Maldives” trend on social media in early 2024 and Prime Minister Modi's visit to Lakshadweep in January 2024.
+This is a drop of 37%, which also shows in terms of air traffic and flight capacity between India and the Maldives.

-The Indian government’s Department of Commerce data shows that in 2024, India exported $15,141.01 million of goods and services to China, while India imported